jmckind/docker-openssl/README.md

-# alpine-openssl
+# docker-openssl

 Dockerfile to build a simple alpine-based image with the openssl package installed.